jonobr1/two.js/wiki/documentation/shape/README.md

 ::: tip nota-bene
-[Two.Shape.translation](/documentation/shape#two-shape-translation), {@link Two.Shape#rotation}, and {@link Two.Shape#scale} apply their values to the matrix when changed.
+[Two.Shape.translation](/documentation/shape#two-shape-translation), [Two.Shape.rotation](/documentation/shape#two-shape-rotation), and [Two.Shape.scale](/documentation/shape#two-shape-scale) apply their values to the matrix when changed.
 The matrix is what is sent to the renderer to be drawn.
 :::